matrix-org/matrix-spec-proposals/specification/client_server_api.rst

     "password": "<password>"
   }

+In the case that the homeserver does not know about the supplied 3pid, the homeserver must respond with 403 Forbidden.

 ..
 WARNING::
   Clients SHOULD enforce that the password provided is suitably complex.
 The password SHOULD include a lower-case letter, an upper-case letter, a number